 “Early-stage, high-profile Passive House projects often launch with integrated teams, lots of fanfare, and extensive lists of consultants,” notes Thompson.
 For many projects, though, that approach isn’t realistic.
 Kaplan Thompson Architects has been pushing the envelope on its recent projects, exploring the question: How do we take Passive House strategies to mainstream multifamily construction when the budget doesn’t allow for extra consultants or pretty much extra anything?
 Or when the owner perceives Passive House as a luxury good?

 When working within a constrained budget, the firm strives to prioritize the most critical Passive House elements, balancing improved ventilation, airtightness, and insulation in order to make the best possible building.
 For this project, Thompson pushed the team on airtightness and ventilation, while keeping a low profile on insulation specifications.
 “Our multifamily work has shown us the effectiveness of having at least 85% efficient ventilation,” he says, “which does more than a foot of insulation.”
-Besides, he adds, developers have had decades of experience at cutting back on insulation to shrink project costs, so they’re very
+Besides, he adds, developers have had decades of experience at cutting back on insulation to shrink project costs, so they’re very skilled at it.

 High-quality airtightness, on the other hand, is still a novelty and, more importantly, can be accomplished without raising costs, if it is designed in right.
 If it doesn’t cost extra, it’s not likely to be cut.
 Thompson had two advantages in this arena.
 Firstly, his own Passive House experience allowed him to draw details that he knew the building contractor could successfully implement.
 Secondly, in Maine all affordable housing already has to meet an airtightness requirement, albeit one that is 5 times leakier than PHIUS’s.
 The builder was familiar with this type of requirement and was confident the team could meet the specification of .05 CFM50 per square foot.
 No mention was ever made that this was a Passive House goal, which contractors tend to think of as difficult to achieve and therefore worth raising bid prices over.